Anatomically-Informed Deep Learning on Contrast-Enhanced Cardiac MRI for Scar Segmentation and Clinical Feature Extraction: Methods

 \section{Methods}

-ACSNet uses a 3-stage adaptive approach to segment viable myocardium, enhanced myocardium (gray zone and scar), and blood pool: (1) one network identifies the LV used to reduce extraneous information; (2) a refinement network differentiates between tissue types; and (3) a post-processing stage updates the predictions under anatomical constraints.
-Novel pre-processing steps increase model performance on LGE--CMR images, and additional post-processing volumetric guidelines ensure realistic whole-ventricle segmentations.
+ACSNet uses a 3-stage adaptive approach to segment viable myocardium, enhanced myocardium (gray zone and scar), and blood pool, namely: (1) one network identifies the LV used to null out signal in remote (non-LV) regions; (2) a refinement network differentiates between tissue types; and (3) a post-processing stage updates the predictions under anatomical constraints.
+Novel pre-processing steps increase model performance on LGE-CMR images, and additional post-processing volumetric guidelines ensure anatomically-correct whole-ventricle segmentations.